John Wood (English actor): Career

 In 1994, he played the East End gangster in Philip Ridley's Ghost from a Perfect Place at the Hampstead theatre.
 Wood returned to the National Theatre in 1997 for Richard Eyre's production of The Invention of Love by Tom Stoppard.
 Wood played the aging classical scholar and poet A.E.
 Housman in a role written specifically for him by Stoppard, and for which he received a nomination for an Olivier Award.

 He played Spooner at the National Theatre in 2001 in Harold Pinter's, No Man's Land.
 He last appeared on stage in 2005 at the National Theatre in both parts of Henry IV.
 He was supposed to appear in the Robert Altman-directed Resurrection Blues by Arthur Miller at the Old Vic but had to withdraw because of illness.
 Wood made his last television appearance guesting on Lewis in 2007.

-Death
+Personal life and death

+In 1957, Wood married Gillian Neason; they had a son and later divorced.
+In 1977, he married Sylvia Vaughan, and had three children.
+He lived in Hidcote Boyce, Gloucestershire.

-Wood died of natural causes on 6 August 2011 in Gloucestershire at the age of 81.
+Wood died from pneumonia and chronic obstructive pulmonary disease at Hillingdon Hospital in London on 6 August 2011, aged 81.